onespacemedia/django-responsive-images/README.md

 Getting Started
 ===============

 This project has a dependancy on etianen/django-optimizations which handles the actual image resizing and jQuery for the front-end image selection.
-You will need to add a configuation line to your settings file, a boilerplate example follows.
+You will need to add a few configuation lines to your settings file.
 You can add as many images sizes as you like.

 ```
 RESPONSIVE_IMAGES_SIZES = [